FTHuld/neware_reader/README.rst

 Credits

-This is a collaborative work between Beyonder and IFE.
+This is a collaborative work between Beyonder, Corvus Energy, and IFE.